DATA IS FOR

 Associate Professor at Northwestern University

-Director of Analytics and Lecturer of Analytics and AI at Loyola University Chicago
+Director of Analytics and Lecturer of Applied AI at Loyola University Chicago; and Site Director, The Institute for Data, Econometrics, Algorithms, and Learning

 President and Founder of Deciban Solutions, LLC